openvinotoolkit/open_model_zoo/models/public/shufflenet-v2-x0.5/README.md

 ## Use Case and High-Level Description

 Shufflenet V2 x0.5 is a light-weight classification model based on `channel split` and `channel shuffle` operations.
 This is Caffe\* implementation based on architecture described in paper ["ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design"](https://arxiv.org/abs/1807.11164).
-For details about implementation, check out the ["ShuffleNet_V2_pytorch_caffe"](https://github.com/miaow1988/ShuffleNet_V2_pytorch_caffe) repository.
+For details about implementation, check out the [repository](https://github.com/miaow1988/ShuffleNet_V2_pytorch_caffe).
 The model was pre-trained on the ImageNet dataset.

 The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.